Oglethorpe County Vehicle Impound Guide

 Required Documents

-• Valid driver's license: You need a valid driver's license to prove you are authorized to drive the vehicle.
+• Valid driver's license: You (or the person picking up the vehicle) need a valid driver's license to prove authorization to drive the vehicle.
 If your license is suspended due to the DUI arrest, see the section below.

-• Vehicle registration: This proves you are the owner (or are authorized to possess) the vehicle.
+• Vehicle registration or title: This proves you are the owner of the vehicle or are authorized to possess it.

 • Proof of insurance: You'll need to show that the vehicle is currently insured.

-• Cash or credit card for fees: Impound lots typically accept cash and major credit cards.
+• Payment for fees: Impound lots typically accept cash and major credit cards.
 Check with the specific lot beforehand to confirm their accepted payment methods.

 If You Don't Have a Valid License